-The Group's credit risk is primarily attributable to trade receivables, deposits, other receivables, lease receivables, amount due from an associate, cash deposits in banks and financial institutions.
+The Group's credit risk is primarily attributable to trade receivables, deposits, other receivables, cash deposits in banks and financial institutions.
 The Group's exposure to credit risks arising from cash deposits in banks and financial institutions are limited because these financial assets held by the Group are mainly deposited in banks and reputable financial intuitions, for which the Group considers to have low credit risk.